-Our mouths and teeth are excellent at letting us know that there is a problem through tenderness and pain.
-If we pay attention to these feelings, we will know precisely when our mouth needs some extra care.
-Pain, tenderness, swelling, and even bleeding in the gum tissues that lasts for multiple days is a good indicator that your gum tissues might be suffering from a stage of periodontal disease, and you may need periodontal therapy in Jackson Hole.
+Our mouths and teeth clearly signal problems through tenderness and pain.
+If you pay attention to these signs, you will know when your mouth needs extra care.
+Pain, tenderness, swelling, and bleeding in your gums lasting several days indicate possible periodontal disease.
+You may need periodontal therapy in Jackson Hole to treat the condition effectively.

-Periodontal disease is a gum disease that is an infection of the gums caused by the bacteria in plaque.
-When plaque isn’t removed from the tooth’s surface twice a day through brushing and flossing, it starts to build up and eat away at the gum tissue.
-Periodontal disease is often diagnosed in stages that will let the dental professionals know what type of therapy or treatment to do.
-At Dental Care of Jackson Hole, we want our patients to be aware of periodontal disease and understand the types of treatment available to them here in Jackson Hole, Wyoming.
+Periodontal disease is a gum infection caused by bacteria in plaque.
+When you don’t remove plaque by brushing and flossing twice daily, it builds up and damages gum tissue.
+Dentists diagnose periodontal disease in stages to determine the best treatment approach.
+At Dental Care of Jackson Hole, we educate patients about periodontal disease and available treatments in Jackson Hole, Wyoming.

 Gingivitis Therapy